The flip map and involutions on Khovanov homology: The flip map

 Before proving Theorem \ref{thm kappa=id}, recall from Example \ref{exmp unlink kappa} that if $D$ is a crossingless diagram of an unlink (with arbitrary relative position to the axis), then the flip map $\kappa_D\colon\CKh(D) \to \CKh(D)$ is (on the nose, not merely chain homotopic to) the identity map $\idd_{\CKh(D)}$.
 In other words, Theorem \ref{thm kappa=id} holds in a stronger form for unlinks with crossingless diagrams.
 The idea of the proof is then to reduce the computation to the case of crossingless diagrams using Lemma \ref{lem algebraic flipping of an elementary tangle}.

-\begin{proof}[Proof of Theorem \ref{thm kappa=id}] Let $D$ be a diagram for $K$ which is the plat closure of a braid with $2k$ strands and $n$ crossings.
+\begin{proof}[Proof of Theorem \ref{thm kappa=id}] Let $D$ be the plat closure of a braid representing $K$ with $2k$ strands and $n$ crossings.
 There is a natural $\left\{0,1\right\}^n$-grading given by the cube of resolutions on $\CKh(D)$.
-In each step of the map $\kappa_D = R_{D^*}\circ \eta_D$ as in Equation (\ref{eqn decompose kappa}), there is a similar $\left\{0,1\right\}^n$-grading, which we call the \textit{cubical grading}, defined by only considering the resolution associated to the $n$ crossings coming from $D$.
-Note that each of the maps $\eta$, $\Omega$ and $\rho_0$ preserves the cubical grading: it is by definition of $\eta$, and the Reidemeister moves used in the definition of $\Omega$ and $\rho_0$ do not involve the $n$ crossings coming from $D$.
+In each step of the map $\kappa_D = R_{D^*}\circ \eta_D$ as in Equation (\ref{eqn decompose kappa}), there is a similar $\left\{0,1\right\}^n$-grading defined by only considering the resolutions associated to the $n$ crossings coming from $D$.
+We call this the \textit{cubical grading}.
+Note that each of the maps $\eta$, $\Omega$ and $\rho_0$ preserves the cubical grading: it follows from definition for $\eta$ and the fact that Reidemeister moves involved do not affect the $n$ crossings coming from $D$ for $\Omega$ and $\rho_0$.